Locations:

 For most people, symptoms of prenatal depression get better with treatments.
 Therapy, medications and lifestyle changes can significantly improve your outlook.
 Keep in mind that you may need a combination of medications and therapy for symptoms to improve.
 You may also need to try different types of therapy or medications.

-How does prenatal depression affect a baby in the womb?
+How does prenatal depression affect fetal development?

 Living With